Skip to Content

 ELIGIBILITY

-Registration for the 72nd Golf Pro Payments Georgia Open presented by E-Z-GO is now open, with seven qualifying sites across the state and two last chance sites to help determine the field of 144 players.
+Registration for the 74th Golf Pro Payments Georgia Open is now open, with TBA qualifying sites and TBA last chance qualifiers to help determine the field of 144 players.
 Qualifying sites are filled on a first come, first serve basis.
-Entries will close for the seven qualifying sites on July 14, 2023 at 10:00 AM.
-If that deadline is missed, the only option is one of the two last chance sites.
-That deadline is July 28, 2023 at 10:00 AM.
+Entries will close for ALL exempt players on July 11, 2025 at 10:00 AM.
+If that deadline is missed, the only option are the last chance qualifiers TBA.
+That deadline is TBA.